TimotheMelin/misc_python_scripts/README.md

 # How to use the codes
-To use the two python codes, you need:
+To use the two python codes to generates inputs files, you need:
     - multiplicty.xlsx
     - Frozen_orbital.xlsx
     - A folder named "geom" with each geometry as .txt file